jupytercalpoly/jupyterlab-code-snippets/README.md

 Read [Press Release](./PRESSRELEASE.md) for more information.

-Check out [the current progress](./PROGRESS.md) to keep up with our feature updates!
+Check out [the Current Progress](./PROGRESS.md) to keep up with our feature updates!

 This extension is composed of a Python package named `code_snippets` for the server extension and a NPM package named `code-snippets`